PennDOT extends expiration dates on vehicle registrations, inspections

-HARRISBURG (WKBN) – The Pennsylvania Department of Transportation is extending the expiration dates for vehicle registrations and safety and emission inspections.
+HARRISBURG (WYTV) – The Pennsylvania Department of Transportation is extending the expiration dates for vehicle registrations and safety and emission inspections.

 Due to the coronavirus pandemic, the following deadlines will be extended for Pennsylvanians through June 30: